JonatanRasmussen/world_of_warcraft_mod_mplus_say_callouts_weakaura/README.md

 [![WeakAura M+ Callouts](https://img.youtube.com/vi/JSiVJAfD0WQ/0.jpg)](https://www.youtube.com/watch?v=JSiVJAfD0WQ)
 *(Click the image to open on YouTube)*

-If you are unfamiliar with World of Warcraft, then let me help you along.
+If you are unfamiliar with World of Warcraft, this is what I want you to pay attention to:
 Notice how my character at 0:02 says Swirls and at 0:11 my character says Traps.
 These warnings happen 1-2 seconds before the harmful swirlie effects on the ground, which is obviously helpful.